huntdatacenter/docs/docs/working-in-your-lab/analytical-tools/matlab.md

 5. When the installer ask for your product activation, choose the `non internet` option and provide the location of the `license.dat` file previously generated.
 6. If successful, your should see a "product activation message".

-## Run MATLAB
+## Run

-- If you prefer MATLAB's graphical interface, run `matlab` in your terminal (`xterm`) started in X2GO.
+- If you prefer Matlab's graphical interface, run `Matlab` in your terminal (`xterm`) started in X2GO.
-- If you're fine with command lines, run `matlab` directly in your shell.
+- If you're fine with command lines, run `Matlab` directly in your shell.

-With a little bit of luck, it's now time to celebrate with fresh coffee running your favourite test code on the fresh MATLAB.
+With a little bit of luck, it's now time to celebrate with fresh coffee running your favourite test code on the fresh Matlab.
 If not, here's some of our known issues:

-## Known issues
+## Troubleshooting

-### Why can't MATLAB find the packages I choose to install?
+### Why can't Matlab find the packages I choose to install?

-Some of the latest MATLAB versions compiled by some universities miss some packages.
-Try to download and install a slightly older version.
+One known issue is that sometimes the latest Matlab version compiled by some universities do miss some packages.
+Try to install a slightly older version.
+[Contact us](/contact) for assistance if this do not work.

 ### Can I install the code without sudo?

-Not in a straight forward way.
-We recommend that you install on a unmanaged node where you have root.
+No, not in an easy way.
+Thus, either we have to install on `home` machines, or your can install these yourself on unmanaged iaas and blue machines where you get root.
+[Contact us](/contact) if you need Matlab on your home machine.

 ### My product activation do not seem to work?

 We need to open for traffic from your lab to your organization's license server.
-Give us a shout [here](/contact).
+[Contact us](/contact) for network openings.